Table of Contents

 Agents in Conchordal are governed by energy dynamics modeled on biological metabolism.
 The LifecycleConfig defines two modes of existence:

-• Decay: The agent is born with a fixed initial_energy pool.
+initial_energypool.
 It expends this energy over time (half-life) and dies when it reaches zero.
-This models transient sounds like plucks or percussion.
+This models transient sounds like plucks or percussion. - Sustain: The agent has a

 This mechanic creates a Darwinian pressure: Survival of the Consonant.
-The musical structure emerges because only the agents that find harmonic relationships survive to be heard.
+Agents in dissonant (low $C_{level01}$) regions starve—energy depletes, amplitude fades, and they die.
+Agents in consonant (high $C_{level01}$) regions thrive—they maintain or gain energy, allowing them to sing louder and live longer.
+The musical structure emerges because only agents that find harmonic relationships survive to be heard.

 4.3 Pitch Retargeting Logic